Why Forward and Futures Prices Differ

 In other words, hedge accounting allows issuers to recognize derivative gains, losses, and associated underlying hedged transactions.
 According to derivative accounting standards, any derivative bought or sold must be marked to market via the income statement through earnings unless it is embedded in an asset or liability or qualifies for hedge accounting.

-variable cash flow of floating-rate assets or liabilities such as interest rates and foreign exchanges.
+Cash flow hedges absorb variable cash flow of floating-rate assets or liabilities such as interest rates and foreign exchanges.
 Cash flow hedges use either forward commitments or contingent claims.
 For example, a currency forward contract to hedge estimated future sales.

-fair value of an asset or liability.
+A fair value hedge occurs when a derivative is used to offset fluctuation in the fair value of an asset or liability.
 For example, commodities futures may be used to hedge an inventory.

-exchange rate risk of equity of a foreign operation.
+Net investment hedges arise when a foreign currency bond or a derivative such as forward is used to offset the exchange rate risk of equity of a foreign operation.
 Using a currency forward, in this case, could be an effective way to offset foreign exchange risk associated with equity in a foreign company.

 Investors use derivatives to: